vipi-n/swe-101/hld/apigateway.md

 ## 3. Core Responsibilities — Tracing a Request

 This is the heart of the deep dive.
 Every request flows through these six steps **in order**.
+Together they fulfill the **functional requirements** from [Section 1.4](#14-functional-requirements): the single entry point (FR-1), routing (FR-2), auth (FR-3), and rate limiting (FR-4), plus the pluggable pipeline concerns (validation, transformation, caching).
+Each step below is tagged with the FR it satisfies.

 ```mermaid
 flowchart LR